Topics on this page

 What do I have to do after I file?

 - Draft corporate bylaws, which set out the basic rules for operating your corporation.
-The bylaws are like a constitution for your corporation (sample form of corporate bylaws).
+The bylaws are like a constitution for your corporation.

 - Hold your first organizational meeting where the initial member(s) of the board of directors adopt the bylaws and appoint officers.
 You should take minutes at director and stockholder meetings.